itemis/itemis-blog/ikvm-xtext-standalone/ikvm-standalone-1.md

 # Language development on .NET with Xtext - Part 1
 ## Introduction
-Developing a textual DSL in .NET is a tedious process consisting of manually defining data structures and writing a grammar with actions to construct syntax trees, symbol tables, basic validations etc.
+Developing a textual DSL in .NET is a tedious process consisting of manually defining data structures and writing a grammar with actions to construct syntax trees, symbol tables, basic validations and so on.
 Xtext automatizes a a large part of the process of DSL creation:
 By writing an Xtext grammar, one doesn't only get a parser and a serializer, but also abstract syntax trees and the corresponding classes, syntax validations and cross-references to other EMF models.
+Apart from the generated classes, Xtext includes a runtime library which provides an extensive infrastructure of re-usable, customizable services for handling DSL models.

-In the following, we will illustrate the integration of a simple Xtext DSL within a .NET command-line application written in C# by using the Java-to-.NET translator IKVM.
+This blog series will illustrate the integration of a simple Xtext DSL within a .NET command-line application written in C# by using the Java-to-.NET translator IKVM.

+In the first part of this series, we will give an overview of an example use case.

-## Example
+## Use case overview
-To present the integration, we start with a DSL developed with Xtext, in this case a language for simple arithmetical expressions and functions.
+To demonstrate the integration, we start with a DSL developed with Xtext, in this case a language for simple arithmetical expressions and functions.
 A snippet of this language's grammar is listed below.

 [//]: # "TODO: Herausgerissenes Blatt"